-There may be other factors that may cause our actual results to differ materially from the forward-looking statements expressed or implied in this quarterly report on Form 10-Q, including factors disclosed in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-You should evaluate all forward-looking statements made in this quarterly report on Form 10-Q in the context of these risks and uncertainties.
+There may be other factors that may cause our actual results or outcomes, or the timing of those results or outcomes, to differ materially from the forward-looking statements expressed or implied in this Quarterly Report on Form 10-Q, including factors disclosed in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Quarterly Report on Form 10-Q, in the section titled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 and in our other filings with the Securities and Exchange Commission ("SEC").
+You should evaluate all forward-looking statements made in this Quarterly Report on Form 10-Q in the context of these risks and uncertainties.

-We caution you that the risks, uncertainties and other factors referred to above and elsewhere in this quarterly report on Form 10-Q may not contain all of the risks, uncertainties and other factors that may affect our future results and operations.
-Moreover, new risks will emerge from time to time.
+We caution you that the risks, uncertainties and other factors referred to above and elsewhere in this Quarterly Report on Form 10-Q may not contain all of the risks, uncertainties and other factors that may affect our future results, operations and outcomes.
+Moreover, new risks emerge from time to time.
 It is not possible for us to predict all risks.
 In addition, we cannot assure you that we will realize the results, benefits or developments that we expect or anticipate or, even if substantially realized, that they will result in the consequences or affect us or our business in the way expected.
 Past performance is not indicative of future performance.

-Any forward-looking statements contained in this quarterly report on Form 10-Q apply only as of the date made and are expressly qualified in their entirety by the cautionary statements included in this quarterly report on Form 10-Q. Except as required by law, we disclaim any intent to publicly update or revise any forward-looking statements, whether as a result of new information, future events, changes in assumptions or otherwise.
+Any forward-looking statements contained in this Quarterly Report on Form 10-Q apply only as of the date of this Quarterly Report on Form 10-Q and are expressly qualified in their entirety by the cautionary statements included in this Quarterly Report on Form 10-Q. Except as required by law, we disclaim any intent to publicly update or revise any forward-looking statements, whether as a result of new information, future events, changes in assumptions or otherwise.